appsody/appsody-operator/doc/user-guide.md

   applicationImage: quay.io/my-repo/my-app:1.0
 ```

-Both `stack` and `applicationImage` values are required to be defined in an `AppsodyApplication` CR. `stack` should be the same value as the [Appsody application stack](https://github.com/appsody/stacks) you used to created your application.
+Both `stack` and `applicationImage` values are required to be defined in an `AppsodyApplication` CR. `stack` should be the same value as the [Appsody application stack](https://github.com/appsody/stacks) you used to create your application.

 ### Service account